JerAguilon/jeraguilon.github.io/src/articles/markdown/ranking_interview_questions_by_cram_score.md

 Rather than organizing by topic or difficulty, I've organized these questions based on what I'd study before an interview.
-Level 1 questions are so common that it pays to simply know them intimately.
-Level 3 questions might show up less, but they're excellent for building a "6th sense" when answering questions.
+Level 1 questions are so common that it (literally) pays to know them.
+On the other end Level 3 questions probably show up less, but they're excellent for building a "6th sense" when answering problems.

 I still think there's a ton of value in the more verbose sources out there.
 But if you're lost this is a good place to start.